A former federal grand juror pled guilty today to obstruction of justice.

 On October 20, 2017, Molina pleaded guilty to dealing in firearms without a license and being a felon in possession of a firearm.
 He was sentenced to 180 months in prison on January 3, 2018.

-Mr. Greenberg commend the investigative efforts of the FBI, Miami-Dade Police Department, and Bureau of Alcohol, Tobacco, Firearms and Explosives in this matter.
+Mr. Greenberg commends the investigative efforts of the FBI in this matter.
+He also thanks the FBI Miami Area Corruption Task Force, Miami-Dade Police Department, and Bureau of Alcohol, Tobacco, Firearms and Explosives for their assistance.
 This case is being prosecuted by Assistant U.S. Attorney Brian Dobbins.

 Related court documents and information may be found on the website of the District Court for the Southern District of Florida at www.flsd.uscourts.gov or on http://pacer.flsd.uscourts.gov.